Michelle Ann Gitlitz

 |New York, NY||v. +1.212.885.5068||f. +1.917.332.3723|

-Prior to joining Blank Rome, Ms. Gitlitz Courtney worked as an intern for Judge Joseph A. Greenaway, Jr., U.S. District Court for the District of New Jersey.
+Prior to joining Blank Rome, Ms. Gitlitz worked as an intern for Judge Joseph A. Greenaway, Jr., U.S. District Court for the District of New Jersey.

-- Represented Fortune 500 company and its Board in two putative class actions commenced in the Southern District of Indiana arising out of the merger.
+- Representation of Fortune 500 Company and its Board in two putative class actions commenced in the Southern District of Indiana arising out of the merger.
 After motion practice, the parties entered into a global “disclosure only” settlement of all litigation with a small monetary payment to plaintiffs’ counsel.
 Obtained a similar result for a digital printing company and its directors in two putative class actions filed in Connecticut state court, and one filed in the District of Connecticut, following an announcement that the company would be acquired.
 The parties entered into a similar “disclosure only” settlement and the monetary payment negotiated with plaintiffs’ counsel was one of the smallest known in the settlement of recent class actions.

 - Resolved governmental investigations on behalf of video game publisher and distributor relating to securities fraud, stock options backdating, breaches of fiduciary duty and improper business practices.

 - Representation of Special Committee of mining company in connection with a Securities and Exchange Commission investigation of possible violations of the securities laws by the company and its officers, directors and affiliates.

 - Representation of the country's largest mortgage due diligence firm in connection with sub-prime mortgage investigations by the New York State Attorney General, Securities and Exchange Commission, and Connecticut Attorney General.

 - Representation of audit committees, independent directors and special committees of boards of directors in conducting investigations relating to corporate securities and advertising disclosures, accounting issues, stock options backdating, and shareholder demand letters.